hzoo/hopeinsource.com/season-3/limits.md

 </details>

-[00:00] **Henry**: So I have with me, Michael Sacasas.
+[00:00] **Henry**: So I have with me, [Michael Sacasas](https://thefrailestthing.com).
 He's been writing about philosophy of technology and ethics for over 10 years, right.
-And right now you have a newsletter, The Convivial Society.
+And right now you have a newsletter, [The Convivial Society](https://theconvivialsociety.substack.com).

 #### Games and Virtue

 [00:12] **Henry**: But the thing that caught my attention was when you wrote [Fortnite and the Good Life](https://tinyletter.com/lmsacasas/letters/the-convivial-society-no-15-fortnite-and-the-good-life).

+> "Naturally, then, such public debates, and consequently are own habits of moral reasoning, get locked into matters of measurable—which is to say supposedly objective, scientifically verifiable—harm." - [Michael](https://tinyletter.com/lmsacasas/letters/the-convivial-society-no-15-fortnite-and-the-good-life)

 [00:16] **Michael**: As I said in that little newsletter, gaming is not my beat.
 So I wrote that with a little bit of trepidation, making a very specific point, but yeah.

+> "I'm not entirely sure what my beat is, but it's not gaming" - [Michael](https://tinyletter.com/lmsacasas/letters/the-convivial-society-no-15-fortnite-and-the-good-life)

 [00:24] **Henry**: Maybe a common view of gaming, especially for people that don't necessarily play games, is something like: a lot of video games are violent and that's not good for you, so video games are bad.
 And it's very like a simple view of gaming, right?

-> "When parents and other concerned adults—recall Hillary Clinton's mid-2000s criticism of Grand Theft Auto—worry about games they are usually worried about violent or sexualized content." - [Michael](https://tinyletter.com/lmsacasas/letters/the-convivial-society-no-15-fortnite-and-the-good-life)
+> "When parents and other concerned adults—recall Hillary Clinton's mid-2000s criticism of Grand Theft Auto—worry about games they are usually worried about violent or sexualized content."

 [00:40] **Henry**: But I guess you were trying to get across the point that maybe "Fortnite is bad" isn't really what you should be thinking.
 But rather the opposite question of: is Fortnite not just good, but does it promote a certain type of character in people when they're playing?